randajan/simple-app/README.md

-  distdir:"dist",           //directory of build srcdir:"src",             //directory of source code arcdir:"arc",             //directory for shared code by frontend and backend staticdir:"static",       //static src folder name for files/folders structure that will be copied as distdir rebuildBuffer:100,        //delay between src changed and rebuild happend plugins:[],               //global esbuild plugins loader:{},                //global esbuild loader
+  distdir:"dist",           //directory of build srcdir:"src",             //directory of source code arcdir:"arc",             //directory for shared code by frontend and backend staticdir:"static",       //static src folder name for files/folders structure that will be copied as distdir include:[],               //list of files to copy to distdir.
+Like yarn.lock, README.MD etc. rebuildBuffer:100,        //delay between src changed and rebuild happend plugins:[],               //global esbuild plugins loader:{},                //global esbuild loader